jschaf/b2/posts/procella-youtube-database/procella-youtube-database.md

 The Tail at Scale

-Systems that respond to user actions very quickly (within 100 milliseconds) feel more fluid and natural to users than those that take longer [Card et al 1991].
-Improvements in Internet connectivity and the rise of warehouse-scale computing systems [Barroso & Hoelzle 2009] have enabled Web services that provide fluid responsiveness while consulting multi-terabyte datasets that span thousands of servers.
+Systems that respond to user actions very quickly (within 100 milliseconds) feel more fluid and natural to users than those that take longer.
+Improvements in Internet connectivity and the rise of warehouse-scale computing systems have enabled Web services that provide fluid responsiveness while consulting multi-terabyte datasets that span thousands of servers.
 For example, the Google search system now updates query results interactively as the user types, predicting the most likely query based on the prefix typed so far, performing the search, and showing the results within a few tens of milliseconds.
 Emerging augmented reality devices such as the Google Glass prototype will need associated Web services with even greater computational needs while guaranteeing seamless interactivity.

 It is challenging to keep the tail of the latency distribution low for interactive services as the size and complexity of the system scales up or as